Skip to content

 Score Updates

-You can update scores for single or multiple players during gameplay.
+You can update scores for a single or multiple players simultaneously during gameplay.

 // Update scores for all active players